 Anyone undergoing alcohol withdrawal should do so under the guidance of medical professionals in an inpatient treatment facility (detox).
 Alcohol addiction treatment is the most effective way to recover and abstain from alcohol long-term.

 However, they can last longer in some people.
-How long they last depend on the severity of withdrawal symptoms (ranging from mild to life-threatening).
+How long they last depend on the severity of withdrawal symptoms, ranging from mild to life-threatening.

 They can be a side effect of taking certain medications or menopause.
 Autoimmune diseases, cancer (such as lymphoma), and infections can also trigger severe night sweats.
 It is best to seek medical advice if you are concerned.

 Hot flashes are typically related to menopause.
 These flashes are sudden feelings of extreme body heat that can occur during the day or night.